Articles

 Behavior & Training + English

 • Transitioning to a new home is a big step for even the most playful and outgoing kitten.
-Prior to bringing your kitten home, make sure you have all the items your kitten will need.
 Slowly introduce your kitten to your home, family members, and other cats or dogs in the home.
-Begin training your kitten as soon as your she is comfortable with all the members of your household.
+Begin training your kitten as soon as they are comfortable with all the members of your household.

 • They're perfectly willing to lie beside you (or on your lap) while you're reading a book, but if you invite them to play, they'll join a rousing game of catch-me-if-you-can.